Date posted: 22nd Nov 2024

 This will usually be in the form of the Annual Investment Allowance to secure 100% relief for the expenditure in the year in which it is incurred.
 However, the landlord has the option to claim a writing down allowance instead and, where the landlord has a balance on the capital allowances pool, they will be able to continue to claim capital allowances beyond 5 April 2025 until that balance has been extinguished.

 Going forward, no relief will be available for new domestic items from 6 April 2025.
 Instead, relief will be available on a like-for-like basis when these are replaced under the rules for replacement of domestic items.
+If you are considering capital expenditure, it may be worthwhile considering this prior to 5 April 2025 to take advantage of current reliefs.

 More flexibility